storybookjs/react-native/docs/src/pages/basics/writing-stories/index.md

 load(require.context('../src/components', true, /\.stories\.js$/), module);
 ```

 And here's an example of component/local decorators.
-The component decorator wraps all the stories in a yellow frame, and the story director wraps a single story in an additional red frame.
+The component decorator wraps all the stories in a yellow frame, and the story decorator wraps a single story in an additional red frame.

 ```jsx
 import React from 'react';